 At what depth does nitrogen narcosis happen?

 You might be wondering, does using a gas blend with less nitrogen, such as enriched air, reduce the risk of getting narced?
-According to a recent study – no. Additionally, the risk of oxygen toxicity increases when using enriched air below 30m/98f.
+According to a recent study – no. Additionally, the risk of oxygen toxicity increases when using enriched air below 30m/98ft.
 Learn more in the PADI Enriched Air Diver course.

 What is the treatment for nitrogen narcosis?

 The first step is for the diver or their dive buddy to recognize the symptoms.
 The next step is to slowly ascend until the diver feels normal again.
+It is not always essential to end the dive and surface.
+As the diver shallows up and returns to normal, the dive may be continued but under no circumstances should the divers descend again.
+If the diver does not return to ‘normal’, the dive should be aborted and medical attention requested (see below).

 How long does nitrogen narcosis last?